 Germinal center mechanics

 Our work in this area focuses on germinal centers as "evolution machines" that take as an input low-affinity B cells and output high-affinity ones.
 How does this evolutionary process work?
-At the cellular level, how do B cells "know" when they make higher affinity antibodies than there neighbors?
+At the cellular level, how do B cells "know" when they make higher affinity antibodies than their neighbors?
 How much of this is intrinsic to the B cell, and how much depends on other cells like T follicular helpers?
-At the molecular level, how do the signals that higher affinity B cells receive allow them to undergo the proliferative bursts that lead to their enrichment in the population?
+We use a combination of mouse genetics, immunoglobulin sequencing, and two-photon imaging to tackle these questions, which have implications to our understanding of antibody affinity maturation and B cell lymphomagenesis.

-One of the current models for germinal center selection proposes that higher affinity B cells can retrieve and present more antigen to germinal center-resident T follicular helper (Tfh) cells, which then drive B cell proliferation.
+Our most current model of germinal center selection proposes that higher affinity B cells can retrieve and present more antigen to germinal center-resident T follicular helper (Tfh) cells, which then drive B cell proliferation.
 This places special emphasis on the dynamics of the Tfh cells themselves as a driving force in the germinal center.
 We study different aspects of Tfh biology, including their clonal and migratory dynamics and their cellular and molecular biology.

 1230 York Avenue